Ja'far ibn Abi Talib: Aftermath

 When the news reached Muhammad, he wept and prayed for Ja'far's soul.
 He later reported that the angel Jibril (Gabriel) came down to console him, saying: "Jafar was a brave and loyal soldier.
 God has given him everlasting life, and in place of his arms which were cut off in the battle, the Lord has given him a pair of wings."
 Thereafter Ja'far had the byname Dhul-Janāḥīn (ذُو ٱلْجَنَاحِيْن, "The Winged").

 Ja'far's widow Asma recalled: "God's Messenger came to me and asked, 'Where are Jafar's children?'
 I brought them to him and he embraced them and smelled them, then his eyes welled up and he cried.
 'O God's Messenger,' I asked, 'Have you heard something about Jafar?'
 'Yes,' he replied.
 'He was martyred today.'
 I stood up and screamed, and the women came to me.
 The Prophet began to say, 'O Asma, do not speak obscene words or beat your chest!'"
 Her son Abd Allah remembered: "He said, 'O Asma, will you not rejoice?
 Indeed, God most high has made two wings for Ja'far, that he may fly with them in Paradise!'"
 Then Muhammad told his daughter Fatimah, "Prepare food for the family of Ja'far, for they are preoccupied today."

 Shrine

-Ja'far's tomb is located in Al-Mazar, near Kerak, Jordan.
+Ja'far's tomb is located in Al-Mazar al-Janubi in Kerak, Jordan.
 It is enclosed in an ornate zarih of gold and silver made by the 52nd Da'i al-Mutlaq of the Dawoodi Bohra, Mohammed Burhanuddin.

-During the civilian unrest in the Levant, in 2013, several Shi'ite shrines were desecrated, including that of Ja'far's.
+During the civilian unrest in the Levant, in 2013, several Shi'ite shrines were desecrated, including that of Ja'far.